-5 Parenting Mistakes We Make with Our Children
+Five Parenting Mistakes We Make with Our Children

-1. Not listening to your child
+1. Not listening to them

-Children need to have limits, to understand what is right and what is wrong and what is expected of them.
-But, to grow and mature, making mistakes is unavoidable and it’s common for children to make mistakes, to occasionally misbehave and react inappropriately.
+However, in order to grow and mature, making mistakes is unavoidable and it’s common for children to make mistakes, to occasionally misbehave, and react inappropriately.

 When raising our children, we learn that after a punishment, a lesson should be taught.
-That is to say, if they do something bad, teach them the right way.
+That is to say, if they do something bad, teach them the lesson the right way.
 If they fail a course, ask what happened; if they hit a child at school, explain that those actions aren’t right, but also ask what led them to behave that way.

 3. Doing things for them

 However, don’t worry if their siblings or other children finished their work sooner.
 You need to understand that every child is unique and you need to respect their unique characteristics.

 Being overprotective is a good way to raise immature and insecure children.
-So give them time and responsibilities each day so they can learn about strength and dedication.
+And so, give them time and responsibilities each day so they can learn about strength and dedication.
 When they accomplish things for themselves, they’ll feel full of pride.

 4. Expecting your child to match up with your desires

 5. Comparing them with other children is one of the biggest parenting mistakes

 Comparing your child with other children is one of the parenting mistakes you should never make.

-There are mothers and fathers that mindlessly say things in front of their child like: “My son isn’t as smart as yours.
-What is he going to be when he grows up?” or “My older son is more shy than the younger one and that’s why he doesn’t have any friends.
+There are mothers and fathers that mindlessly say things in front of their child such as: “My son isn’t as smart as yours.
+What is he going to be when he grows up?” or “My older son is shyer than the younger one and that’s why he doesn’t have any friends.

 We need to watch our words carefully because children understand more than we think, which in the long term, can be truly traumatic for them.